Cameronsplaze/AWS-ContainerManager/README.md

 ### Leaf Stack

 The config examples are in `./Examples/*-example.yaml`.
-Info on each config option is in "./Examples/README.md/..." (**TODO**).
+Info on each config option and writing your own config is in [./Examples/README.md](./Examples/README.md).
 For a quickstart, just run:

 ```bash
 # `source` if new shell